grnet/doc.pidconsortium.eu/content/guides/api-auth.md

 ## Basic Authentication - Description
 The API allows REST clients to authenticate themselves with a user name and password using basic authentication.

-If you don’t have an account please contact hdl@grnet.gr

 | **Description** | Authenticate to API Service |
 | **URL**         | The API Service URL   |
 | **HTTP Method** | GET                         |